By Jacob Casha

 “The LPGA actually didn't really help me very much there either.
 They were looking for someone different to lead the next generation… someone outgoing and boisterous, and that wasn't me.”

-Karrie, by this point, had become somewhat notorious for her media shyness—which was fine by her.
-She preferred to do her talking on the course, a notion to which her 41 LPGA Tour trophies and eventual World Golf Hall of Fame induction would attest.
+This media-shy notoriety stuck with Karrie all the way through her career—which was fine by her.
+She preferred to let her golf do the talking, a notion to which her eventual 41 LPGA Tour trophies and World Golf Hall of Fame induction would attest.

-Karrie admits she can't help but see herself in some of the kids.
-For her, it represents an opportunity to impart her knowledge to the next generation of ambitious Burdekinites.
+Karrie admits she can’t help but see herself in some of the kids.
+For her, the tournament is a chance to pass her experience on to the next generation of ambitious young golfers who stand where she once stood.

 “I never had anyone that had that level of experience when I was a kid.
-So, to be able to give that experience to them… is fun to do," she said.
+So, to be able to give that experience and advice to them… is fun to do," she said.